akshay-rajan/EthicalHacking/README.md

 # Ethical Hacking

 > Locating vulnerabilities and weaknesses of computer and information systems by replicating the intent and actions of malicious hackers
-> Penetration testing, Red Teaming etc. are other terms
+> Penetration testing, Red Teaming etc. are other terms for EH.

 - **Penetration Test**: Legal attempt to break into a company's network.
 Pentester only report findings, and does not provide solutions.
 - **Security Test**: Includes analyzing company's security policies and principles, and offering solutions, along with Penetration Testing.